Ricky Stuart

-He was also the head coach of the New South Wales State of Origin team, having replaced Craig Bellamy following a fifth consecutive failure in the 2010 series.
-Stuart had previously been coach of the Australian national side, and has coached National Rugby League clubs, the Sydney Roosters (taking them to three consecutive grand finals from 2002–2004), Cronulla-Sutherland Sharks and the Parramatta Eels.
+He also replaced Craig Bellamy as head coach of the New South Wales State of Origin team following a fifth consecutive failure in the 2010 series.
+Stuart had previously been coach of the Australian national side, and has coached NRL clubs the Sydney Roosters (taking them to three consecutive grand finals from 2002 to 2004), Cronulla-Sutherland and Parramatta.

 A former international representative rugby league and rugby union player – a dual-code international – Stuart also played State of Origin for New South Wales in the first Gould era.
-At club level, Stuart was the half-back of the "Green Machine", the Canberra Raiders team that won three premierships in 1989, 1990 and 1994 and were runners-up in 1991 who were coached by Tim Sheens.
+At club level, Stuart was the half-back of the "Green Machine", the Canberra Raiders team who were coached by Tim Sheens and won three premierships in 1989, 1990 and 1994, besides being runners-up in 1991.
 As a player Stuart was noted for his ability to throw long, spiralling passes to both the left and right sides of the field.

+As a coach Ricky has won one premiership.

-Early life
+Early life and rugby union career

-Stuart was born in Queanbeyan, New South Wales, Australia.

-He had originally played rugby league as a child, but he took up rugby union while attending St Edmund's College.
+Ricky Stuart was born in Queanbeyan, New South Wales, Australia.
+He originally played rugby league as a child, but took up rugby union while attending St Edmund's College, Canberra.

-Rugby union career

-Stuart was selected for the ACT Schoolboys in 1984.
+Stuart was selected for the ACT Schoolboys in 1984, and attracted press attention the following season for a dominant display for his school in the Waratah Shield final.
+He would play for the Australian Schoolboys in 1985, when he was acclaimed as the best prospect in schoolboy rugby union since Michael O'Connor and David Campese.

 Stuart's union career was with the Queanbeyan Whites before being selected for the Wallabies tour of Argentina in 1987.
-Stuart played three tour matches but no Test matches.
-Stuart played in both the Fly-half and Scrum-half positions.
+Stuart played three tour matches but no Test matches, in both the Fly-half and Scrum-half positions.

-Rugby league career
+Rugby league playing career

 Canberra

+Always interested in converting to rugby league, Stuart was initially chased by Balmain, who had a weakness in the halves at the time.
+He also received offers from reigning premiers Manly and the newly formed Newcastle club.
+However, his residence in Queanbeyan meant that he preferred playing with Canberra, and after initially signing to play for Manly RUFC, the Raiders would double Balmain's offer in order to get him.

+With Chris O'Sullivan and Ivan Henjak holding down the Raiders' first grade inside back positions, Stuart began his senior league career in reserve grade.
+Although he would lift a previously weak Raider reserve grade team, Stuart would remain in reserve grade until the regular halves became injured at the end of June.